Admiralty (United Kingdom): History

 In 1860 saw big growth in the development of technical crafts, the expansion of more admiralty branches that really began with age of steam that would have an enormous influence on the navy and naval thought.
 Between 1860 and 1908, there was no real study of strategy and of staff work conducted within the naval service; it was practically ignored.
 All the Navy's talent flowed to the great technical universities.
 This school of thought for the next 50 years was exclusively technically based.
 The first serious attempt to introduce a sole management body to administer the naval service manifested itself in the creation of the Admiralty Navy War Council in 1909.

 Following this, a new advisory body called the Admiralty War Staff was then instituted in 1912, headed by the Chief of the War Staff who was responsible for administering three new sub-divisions responsible for operations, intelligence and mobilisation.
 The new War Staff had hardly found its feet and it continually struggled with the opposition to its existence by senior officers they were categorically opposed to a staff.
-The deficiencies of the system within this department of state could be seen in the conduct of the Dardanelles campaign.
+The deficiencies of the system within this government department could be seen in the conduct of the Dardanelles campaign.
 There were no mechanisms in place to answer the big strategic questions.
 A Trade Division was created in 1914.
 Sir John Jellicoe came to the Admiralty in 1916.
-He re-organized the war staff as following: Chief of War Staff, Operations, Intelligence, Signal Section, Mobilisation, Trade.
+He reorganised the war staff as following: Chief of War Staff, Operations, Intelligence, Signal Section, Mobilisation, Trade.

-It was not until 1917 that the admiralty department was again properly reorganized and began to function as a professional military staff.
+It was not until 1917 that the admiralty department was again properly reorganised and began to function as a professional military staff.
 In May 1917, the term "Admiralty War Staff" was renamed and that department and its functional role were superseded by a new "Admiralty Naval Staff"; in addition, the newly created office of Chief of the Naval Staff was merged in the office of the First Sea Lord.
 Also appointed was a new post, that of Deputy Chief of the Naval Staff, and an Assistant Chief of the Naval Staff; all were given seats on the Board of Admiralty.
 This for the first time gave the naval staff direct representation on the board; the presence of three senior naval senior members on the board ensured the necessary authority to carry through any operation of war.
 The Deputy Chief of Naval Staff would direct all operations and movements of the fleet, while the Assistant Chief of Naval Staff would be responsible for mercantile movements and anti-submarine operations.